Fees & Frequently Asked Questions

 If you have another provider, you may be able to use out-of-network benefits to receive full or partial reimbursement of costs (see next question).

-• Yes, depending on your plan you can receive reimbursement from your insurance company for some or all of your out of pocket costs.
+• Depending on your plan you may receive reimbursement from your insurance company for some or all of your out of pocket costs.

 More Questions?
 Reach out!